wp-plugins/jquery-t-countdown-widget/readme.txt

 1. An expansive view of the available Countdown widget options, provided for your viewing pleasure.

 == Changelog ==

+= 2.2.2 =
+* Upgraded to a more efficient method of loading only the styles that are being used

 = 2.2.1 =
 * Fixed CSS bugs, added new style: c-p30 mini